jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/take-care-of-your-brackets.md

   classname: section-reasons bebas-title
   title: Take Care of Your Brackets!
   content: '<p class="dv-subtitle text-center">If you have started an orthodontic
-    treatment you need to know the following information and comply with these simple indications:</p>
+    treatment, you need to know the following information and comply with these simple indications:</p>

 '